G-1041, Genealogy Index Search Request

 • By mail (paper).

-Please visit the USCIS Genealogy Program website for more information on how to file your genealogical request online and pay the associated fee.
+Please visit our USCIS Genealogy Program page for more information on how to file your genealogical request online and pay the associated fee.

 Filing by Mail

-Mail completed forms with payment to our Chicago Lockbox facility:
+Mail your completed form and payment to our Chicago Lockbox.